 As you might imagine, there are a lot of people who will treat you differently once they learn about this type of crime.
 It can make it decidedly more difficult to find housing, get a good job, secure a loan, and more.

-Let Our Colorado Criminal Lawyers Protect Your Rights and Battle for Your Future
+Let Our Denver Criminal Lawyers Protect Your Rights and Battle for Your Future

 Domestic violence charges in Colorado can derail your life – but they do not have to.
 With the right defense team, it is possible not only to minimize the damage you face, but even get your charges dropped or dismissed.